Finding Reality in a Deepfaked World: The AI Threat to Personal and Digital Safety

 Scammers are beginning to scrape voice data off of videos posted online on social media to create fake voice profiles of individuals.
 They then use these profiles to imitate the person in question to friends and family members on voice calls.
 These voices are practically clones designed to sound exactly like the individual in question—while begging for money for an emergency from a vulnerable relative or even imitating a kidnapping with that voice before ransom money is demanded.

-As some people are discovering, these fake voices can also fool automated bank biometric security systems, putting their information at risk of exploitation.
 Another risk is on a larger, social scale: deepfake videos are already being used to alter social perceptions.
 As AI becomes more and more capable of both imitating videos and audio together, experts are concerned that the already prevalent issue of faked videos in social media might spiral into an age of disinformation where realistic videos created with malicious intent are both easily created and spread before they can be properly vetted and debunked.

 Preventative Measures to Take Against AI Fraud